 - If you have questions about your gluten-free diet or supplements

-- If you are still having symptoms; If so, it is important to see your gastroenterologist and a dietitian.
+- If you are still having symptoms; it is important to see your gastroenterologist and a dietitian.

 How Else Can a Dietitian Help Me?